melekmsakni/RealStateDataEngineering/README.md

 Our pipeline is designed to:

 - Aggregate data from multiple Tunisian real estate sources
-- Process and analyze information in real-time
+- Process and analyze information in near real-time
 - Generate comprehensive insights into market trends
 - Provide interactive visualizations for intuitive data exploration